AntaresSimulatorTeam/antares-doc/docs/reference/hydro.md

 States whether the energy taken from / stored into the reservoir should be given the reference value defined in the ad hoc table or should be given a zero value.

+!! warning
+    When water values are used, the respect of rule curves is not guaranteed unless the “hard bounds on rule curves” option is activated, and the reservoir level at the end of the year will not necessarily be the same as at the beginning!​

 #### Use leeway